varthdader/htbenum/README.md

 * Custom directory option, for when you know you have access to a specific directory (default is /tmp)
 * Interactive menu lets you choose whether to run only enumeration, only expoit suggestion, or both
 * Checks for Python 2 and 3 and lets you know which scripts will be skipped if Python is missing
+* Checks if certutil or Powershell is installed for Windows host enumeration

+TODO: Complete Windows Enumeration Automation

 ### Usage
 ```